01 · Education & Civic

 for the world?

-In 2006, 112 thinkers from 48 countries sat at one table in Berlin to answer questions about democracy, art, faith, and the future.
-Twenty years later, we're holding a new circle — and you're invited.
-As the piece is shown in classrooms, museums, planetariums, and on phones, every visitor gets to add the question they carry.
+In 2006, 112 thinkers from 48 countries sat at one table in Berlin to answer humanity’s most pressing questions — on democracy, art, faith, conflict, and the future.
+Twenty years later, we’re holding a new circle.
+As the piece is shown in classrooms, museums, planetariums, and on phones, every visitor adds the question they carry.
 We hold it.
-We carry it forward into the work.
+We carry it forward.
+Our civic engagement platform for this work is Our Voices Unbound.

 FOR · CLASSROOMS